Porges/ways-to-play/articles/games/morabaraba.md

 Surprisingly, we know precisely who imported the game from Europe
 [@MkeleMorabaraba, 134; @FromBearnToSouthernAfrica, p.
-79]: it was introduced to Lesotho—then called Basutoland—some time between 1832 and 1855 by Eugène Casalis (or Cazalis), a French protestant missionary. ^[Upon his return to France he wrote about his experiences in <cite lang="fr">Les Bassoutos: Vingt-Trois Années de Séjour et D’Observations au Sud de L’Afrique</cite> (Paris, 1859) (later published in English as <cite>The Basutos: or Twenty-Three Years in South
+79]: it was introduced to Lesotho—then called Basutoland—some time between 1832 and 1855 by Eugène Casalis (or Cazalis), a French protestant missionary.^[Upon his return to France he wrote about his experiences in <cite lang="fr">Les Bassoutos: Vingt-Trois Années de Séjour et D’Observations au Sud de L’Afrique</cite> (Paris, 1859) (later published in English as <cite>The Basutos: or Twenty-Three Years in South